alfonso100/wp-rocket-helpers-test/wp-rocket-multiple-config-files/README.md

-# WP Rocket | Custom Config File
+# WP Rocket | Multiple Config Files

-Checks if site_url() and home_url() are different, and creates an extra configuration file if needed.
+Useful for cases where there are multiple URLs sharing the same filebase and multiple config files are needed.